-Stripe rust can be best controlled by growing resistant varieties does not add additional cost and does not adversely effect the environment.
+Stripe rust can be best controlled by growing resistant varieties, which does not add additional cost and does not adversely affect the environment.
 There are different types of genetic resistance, mostly all-stage resistance and high-temperature adult-plant (HTAP) resistance.

 All-stage resistance (also known as seedling resistance) is expressed in every stage of plant growth.
 This type of resistance usually provides complete protection when it is effective.
 All-stage resistance is generally controlled by a single race-specific gene.
 When the resistance gene is overcome by a virulent race of the pathogen it will be no longer effective and the variety will become highly susceptible.
 All-stage resistance conferred by several pyramided effective all-stage resistance genes will last longer than single-gene-controlled all-stage resistance.
 Multi-line varieties and variety mixtures with different effective genes can provide long lasting all-stage resistance.

 HTAP resistance is expressed when the weather becomes warmer and the plants grow older.
 Varieties with only HTAP resistance are susceptible in the seedling stage, but become resistant generally after stem elongation in the late growing season.
 HTAP resistance is durable but may not provide complete protection.
 This type of resistance is controlled by one or more quantitative trait loci (QTL).
 Pyramiding different QTL can increase the level of HTAP resistance.
 HTAP resistance is generally non-race specific, though some adult-plant resistance can be race-specific.

 Combining effective all-stage resistance with HTAP resistance is the best approach to develop varieties that provide both durable and complete protection from stripe rust.